Fair Column Subset Selection: Pairs of leverage scores

-This holds because the tuples of the optimal solution are sorted in decreasing order of the value of the pair sums.
-This means that the amount we miss from not adding the last $q$ $\beta_i^*$'s is already covered by what we had, $\sum_{i=1}^{t-1} \beta_i$, and so
+This holds since tuples of the optimal solution are sorted in decreasing order of the value of the pair sums, which implies that the value we miss from not adding the last $q$ $\beta_i^*$'s is already covered by what we had, $\sum_{i=1}^{t-1} \beta_i$, so $ \displaystyle \sum_{i=1}^{|S|} \beta_i \geq \sum_{i=1}^{t-1} \beta_i + \sum_{i=1}^{c-q} \beta_i^* \geq \theta. $ So the solution has at most $t-1+c-q = \lceil\frac{c}{2}\rceil + q + c - q = \lceil\frac{3}{2}\rceil c + 1$ columns and satisfies the threshold. \end{proof} Even though Algorithm~\ref{alg:fairnessScores} offers an upper bound on the number of columns in the optimal solution $c$, depending on the task at hand, it may be undesirable to obtain more than $k$ columns. \css with exactly $k$ columns (the definition of Problem \ref{prob:CSS}) is a well-studied problem and a wide range of algorithms have been developed for it.
+These algorithms are typically based on \QR-decomposition.
+Motivated by this, in the following section we propose two \QR-decomposition-related algorithms for \faircss.